Pilot 2 Overview

 Track 3: Electricity

 Track 3 will focus on development of all-scope-applicable guidance for the electricity sector.
-TCAT will work with a range of partners on this deep dive, with the goal of developing specific options for electricity accounting under the TCAT guidance and informing TCAT’s methodological approach to electricity-based emissions accounting.
+TCAT will work with a range of partners on this deep dive, with the goal of developing specific options for doing impact accounting for electricity sector emissions and assessing the applicability of such an approach across sectors.
 Key questions may include:

-• How TCAT’s guidance might interact with related methodologies and frameworks.
+• How TCAT’s guidance might interact with related methodologies and frameworks and can potentially support uniform impact accounting across sectors

 Track 4: Land Use